 Benefits and advantages of sports to the disabled

 Sports may be important for everyone, but it is even more important for the disabled to take part in sport.
 This is because it will help in their rehabilitation and teach them how to be independent.
 Team sports are especially advantageous as they develop social skills that lead to new friendships which in turn boost the self-confidence of the disabled.

 Sport also greatly improves health and reduces the anxiety and depression some disabled people may suffer from.
 Sport has been proven to boost self-esteem, reduce the risk of catching a chronic disease, and increase the chances of employment.

 Famous disabled sportspeople

 Kyle Maynard was born with arms that end at the elbows, but he has managed to wrestle for one of the best teams in the world and is currently fighting with able-bodied fighters in the mixed martial arts fighting category.
 Despite his disability, he became the first man to crawl to the top of Mt.
 Kilimanjaro, Africa's highest peak.

 Oscar Pistorius is a champion sprinter who has broken his athletic records 30 times.
 He was the first disabled sprinter to compete with able-bodied runners in the Olympic Games.
-He currently dominates Paralympic events, constantly winning gold medals in 400m, 200m, and 100m events.
-Oscar also helps other disabled people with his contributions to Life without Limitations movement.
+He currently dominates Paralympic events, regularly winning gold medals in 400m, 200m, and 100m events.
+Oscar also helps other disabled people with his contributions to the Life Without Limitations movement.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Emma Needel, from the UK, is interested in writing articles and has been a blogger for the past two years.
-She is currently researching on the disability living allowance that is benefited by the disabled when they unable to work or are dependent on others for assistance.
+She is currently researching the disability living allowance that is benefited by the disabled when they unable to work or are dependent on others for assistance.
 More information or the Disability living allowance contact can be found on her website.